ChrisDeFreitas/guitarjoe/README.md

 - The purpose of the application is to visually explore basic music theory applied to the guitar fretboard.
 It is not meant to teach or explain, but to explore.
 For example, I am always using it to answer these questions:
   &nbsp; &nbsp; Am I fretting this chord/scale correctly?
   &nbsp; &nbsp; How can I divide this chord/scale into interesting triads or power chords?
-  &nbsp; &nbsp; What scale is this cool rif in?
+  &nbsp; &nbsp; What scale is this cool riff in?
   &nbsp; &nbsp; Where does this note/chord/inversion/scale exist on the fretboard?

 - Everything is clickable.
 This is a key principle of the application design: everything displayed provides relevant data, and functionality is an implicit feature of data.